 At the end of this article you will have an opportunity to take a ten-minute test to determine your MBTI / superhero doppelgänger.

 While Ancient Greek myths and characters continue to fascinate us through numerous remakes and movie adaptations, a new breed of mythology and archetypes has appeared in the last century via superhero comics.
 What happened in the 5th century B.C. is happening again today, except that characters such as Zeus, Apollo, and Hercules have been replaced with the likes of Superman, Batman, and the X-Men.
-What follows is an overview of today’s most popular temperament typology, using some of today’s most popular and recognizable archetypes as examples -- superheroes and super villains.
+What follows is an overview of today’s most popular temperament typology, using some of today’s most popular and recognizable archetypes as examples -- superheroes.

 Energetic, enthusiastic, and persevering, ENFJs are loyal helpers and idealistic leaders who see the big picture and are deeply committed to work they believe in.
 They provide creative and charismatic leadership and help others fulfill their potential.
 They place a high importance on people and relationships but need to be careful about becoming overly involved with other people's problems.
 When things don't work out as well as they had hoped, disappointment and disillusionment can follow.
 They are also vulnerable to idealizing relationships and ignoring facts that contradict with their perceptions of the people they admire.